j-davies-astro/eagle-guide/index.md

 ```
 git clone https://github.com/kyleaoman/pyread_eagle.git
 ```
-You should now have a directory named `pyread_eagle`.
+You should now have a directory named `pyread_eagle` - this is your copy of the git repository.
 Now we can enter it and install the module:
 ```
 cd pyread_eagle
 pip3.5 install --user -e .